Skip to Main Content

 In Moore v.
 Payless Shoe Source, Inc., 187 F.3d 845 (8th

-Cir.1999), the Court on remand, after Cleveland was decided, held that plaintiff’s affidavit, stating that she was working as a sales clerk in a hobby store with accommodations for heavy lifting, did not support finding that she was able to perform the essential functions of her prior job as shoe store manager with reasonable accommodation, thus defeating her ADA claim in the face of her prior sworn representations of total disability in social security proceedings.
+Cir.1999), the Court on remand, after Cleveland was decided, held that the plaintiff’s affidavit, stating that she was working as a sales clerk in a hobby store with accommodations for heavy lifting, did not support finding that she was able to perform the essential functions of her prior job as a shoe store manager with reasonable accommodation, thus defeating her ADA claim in the face of her prior sworn representations of total disability in social security proceedings.

 In Lloyd v.
-Hardin County, Iowa, 207 F.3d 1080 (8th Cir.2000), the Court held that plaintiff could not perform one or more of the essential functions of his position as a county road maintenance employee, even with accommodations.
-In addition, the employer was not require to restructure his job by allocating one or more essential functions to other employees.
+Hardin County, Iowa, 207 F.3d 1080 (8th Cir.2000), the Court held that the plaintiff could not perform one or more of the essential functions of his position as a county road maintenance employee, even with accommodations.
+In addition, the employer was not required to restructure his job by allocating one or more essential functions to other employees.
 Finally, the plaintiff could not overcome the presumption of total disability made to social security, because he could offer no legitimate explanation for the inconsistent statements.

 8. Ninth Circuit Decisions